kaushal9678/ReactNativeBackgroundUploadExample/README.md

  1. If your server is not getting hit `adb reverse tcp:3000 tcp:3000`

-## To fix issue of crashing while uploading file in Android add following permission in AndroidManifest.xml
+## To fix issue of crashing while uploading file in Android add following permission in AndroidManifest.xml This started happening when setting targetSdkVersion = 28 (Android 9 / Pie)
  # <uses-permission android:name="android.permission.FOREGROUND_SERVICE" />
 ## Working on the react-native-background-upload package